cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

     * `workflow_id`: workflow name for run, by default `uninstall`.

 ### Runtime properties
-These are the used runtime properties for the *internal implementation* on each node of type Component (or of a type that id derived from it):
+These are the used runtime properties for the *internal implementation* on each node of type Component (or of a type that is derived from it):

 * `blueprint`:
     * `id`: blueprint name.